iskorotkov/chaos-scheduler/README.md

 **Namespace**.
 Targets are fetched from Kubernetes.
 Service fetches only targets from specified namespace to avoid targeting production instances.

-**Annotation**.
-Moreover, each target must have annotation `litmuschaos.io/chaos: "true"` in order for chaos experiments to work.
-It is a precaution measure to avoid targeting production instances.

 **Target selection**.
 Service randomly picks appropriate target for each failure.
 It's possible to change target selection by providing another seed.

 ### Workflows